Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 9800 GX2, in theory, should perform quite a bit faster than the GeForce 9600 GSO 768MB in general. (explain)
+Memory BandwidthIn theory, the GeForce 9800 GX2 will be 233% faster than the GeForce 9600 GSO 768MB in general, due to its higher data rate. (explain)

-Pixel RateThe GeForce 9800 GX2 is quite a bit (approximately 191%) more effective at anti-aliasing than the GeForce 9600 GSO 768MB, and also should be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce 9800 GX2 will be quite a bit (more or less 191%) better at anti-aliasing than the GeForce 9600 GSO 768MB, and also will be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison